trek/rails_versioned_routing/README.md

 [specify a specific version](http://blog.steveklabnik.com/posts/2011-07-03-nobody-understands-rest-or-http).

-Routes will match any requested version that is equal to or less than the provided version, allowing new versions to be frequently be added with minimal disruption to the public API.
+Routes will match any requested version that is equal to or less than the requested version, allowing new versions to be frequently be added with minimal disruption to the public-facing API.

 Example: